Home

 Beautiful Bouzigues

 Oyster Beds in the Etang de ThauBut I digress.
 Back to Bouzigues.
 A centre for oyster and mussel production dating back to the time of the Greeks (the earliest fishermen lived in troglodyte caves along the shore), this village located on the Etang de Thau (an étang is a salt water lagoon) between Sète and Balaruc is a good day trip destination.
 It has a fifteenth century church, an attractive harbour, a narrow sandy beach (scrubby in parts, but good for paddling and picnics), and plenty of cafes, bars and restaurants in which to whet your whistle and fill your boots.
-We can recommend 'Julie', 'La Table de Marie' and 'Les Jardins de la Mer' – all of which are reviewed in our Restaurants section (simply choose Bouzigues from the drop-down menu).
+We can recommend 'Julie', 'La Table de Marie' and 'Les Jardins de la Mer' – all of which are reviewed in our (simply choose Bouzigues from the drop-down menu).

 There's also the Rive de Thau restaurant (41 avenue Tudesq, tel.
 04 67 78 31 83) which serves reasonably-priced food with a friendly welcome, or for a swankier vibe on the same street there’s La Voile Blanche (04 67 78 35 77), with its trendy contemporary decor and eight designer bedrooms (handy if you’ve gorged yourself to the point of passing out).